Skip to the content.

 The Adventurer

-The Adventurer build is for people who are able to mitigate the flaws of the Robodyn 24A to improve it.
+The Adventurer build is for people who are able to mitigate the flaws of the RobotDyn 24A to improve it.
 The TRIAC can be changed to a BTA40-800B RD91 fixed directly on the heat sink, and the heat sink can be upgraded.
-See the Robodyn section for more information.
+See the RobotDyn section for more information.

 TIP